Mappila songs: History

 Mappila songs have been in circulation for over seven centuries, with the first dated work Muhyidheen Mala attributed to Qadi Muhammad in 1607 AD.
 Thereafter a large number of literary materials were produced in this medium; one authority has calculated that of these more than 1600 items, complete or fragmentary, were known by 1976.
 Over the centuries, various types of Mappila Pattu were composed, in accordance with the religious and political surroundings in the lives of the Mappilas of Malabar.
 The early centuries were primarily based on devotional works, while the colonial era was marked by the battle song genre called Padappattu.
 Various other categories also grew during the centuries with subjects ranging from romantic ballads and marriage songs to philosophical ideas, sea journeys and even flood ordeals.

 Early works

-The earliest known dated works in Mappilappattu belong to the 17th century and primarily belonged to the Mala genre.
+The earliest known dated works in Mappilappattu are from the 17th century and primarily belonged to the Mala genre.